-The EHP Medical Plan provides benefits for inpatient and outpatient mental health and substance use disorder treatment on the same or better terms that apply to other inpatient or outpatient medical treatment.
-Mental health and substance use disorder treatment is subject to the same or a reduced copay, coinsurance, deductibles, limits and other requirements that apply to medical treatment, based on whether you receive treatment from EHP Preferred, EHP/Cigna PPO Network or Out-of-Network providers.
+The EHP Medical Plan provides benefits for inpatient and outpatient mental health and substance use disorder treatment on the same or better terms that apply to other inpatient or outpatient medical and surgical treatment.
+Mental health and substance use disorder treatment is subject to the same or a reduced copay, coinsurance, deductibles, limits and other requirements that apply to medical and surgical treatment, based on whether you receive treatment from EHP Preferred, EHP/Cigna PPO Network, EHP Select Pediatric or Out-of-Network providers.

-Like any other medical treatment, mental health and substance use disorder treatment is only covered if it is medically necessary (see the definition at the beginning of the Covered Services and Supplies section).
+Like any other medical or surgical treatment, mental health and substance use disorder treatment is only covered if it is medically necessary (see the definition at the beginning of the Covered Services and Supplies section).

-Like any other medical treatment, any inpatient admission (including inpatient residential treatment centers) must be preauthorized.
+Like any other medical or surgical treatment, any inpatient admission (including inpatient residential treatment centers) must receive prior authorization.

-Outpatient mental health and substance use disorder treatment does not have to be preauthorized.
-However, if you have your treatment preauthorized, you can be assured that your treatment will be considered medically necessary and therefore covered.
-Through the preauthorization process you can talk to mental health professionals who will help you determine the best course of treatment for you.
-They will refer you to an EHP Preferred or EHP/Cigna PPO Network provider.
+Outpatient mental health and substance use disorder treatment does not have to receive prior authorization.
+However, if you receive prior authorization, you can be assured that your treatment will be considered medically necessary and therefore covered.
+Through the prior authorization process you can talk to mental health professionals who will help you determine the best course of treatment for you.
+They will refer you to an EHP Preferred, EHP/Cigna PPO Network or EHP Select Pediatric provider.
 If you wish, you may instead refer yourself to any provider in or out of the EHP/Cigna PPO Network.
 The choice is yours.
 However, if you refer yourself to a provider your treatment will only be covered if it is determined to be medically necessary.